Amsterdam/GOB-Documentation/README.md

 ### End-to-End tests

-The End-to-End tests can be found in the GOB-Workflow repo.
-See the GOB-Workflow repo.
+The End-to-End tests can be found in the GOB-Test repo.
+See the GOB-Test repo.

 ## Local Development